kubo-azu/Click-qPCR/README.md

 ## Data Format

-Prepare your data as a CSV file with the following four columns:
+Prepare your data as a CSV file with the following four columns: `sample`, `group`, `gene`, and `Cq`.
+A template file ([Click-qPCR_template.csv](Click-qPCR_template.csv)) can be downloaded from the application sidebar.

--   `sample`: Unique identifier for each sample (e.g., Mouse_A, CellLine_1).
--   `group`: The experimental group or condition (e.g., Control, Treatment_X).
--   `gene`: The name of the gene being measured (e.g., Gapdh, Actb).
--   `Cq`: The Quantification Cycle value (numeric). **Note:** This column must be named `Cq`.
+Click-qPCR automatically handles the two most common CSV formats, so you do not need to worry about the delimiter or decimal mark when saving from Excel:

+-   **Comma-separated values** with a **period** as the decimal mark (e.g., `20.01`).
+-   **Semicolon-separated values** with a **comma** as the decimal mark (e.g., `20,01`).

+**Note:**

 Each row must represent the Cq value of one gene in one sample.
 If you have technical replicates, please calculate and use their mean value.
 A template file ([Click-qPCR_template.csv](Click-qPCR_template.csv)) can be downloaded from the application sidebar.

 ## How to Use

-1.  **Upload Data:**
+1.  **Select Data to Analyze:**
-    -  On the **Preprocessing and ΔCq Analysis** tab, click "Upload CSV File" or "Use Example Data".
-A preview will appear.
+    -   On the **Preprocessing and ΔCq Analysis** tab, click **"Use Example Data"** or click **"Browse..."** to select your own CSV file.
-    -  Confirm the input data in a preview window.
-Specific messages will appear when the data format is not acceptable.
-    -  After checking the data, click "2.
-Load File".
+    -   The application will automatically validate the file and display a preview.
+If the file is valid, the "3.
+Analyze" button will become clickable.

 2.  **Perform ΔCq Analysis:**
-    -   Click "Enable multiple reference genes" to select more than one.
-    -   Select your "Reference Gene(s)".
+    -   Select your "Reference Gene(s)" and "Target Gene(s)".
+You can check the box to enable multiple reference genes.
-    -   Select one or more "Target Gene(s)".
-    -   Under "Comparison Settings," define pairs of groups to compare.
+    -   Under "2.
+Comparison Settings," define pairs of groups to compare.
 Click "Add" to create more pairs.
-    -   Click **"Analyze"**.
+    -   Click the blue **"3.
+Analyze"** button.
 The plot and statistical table will appear.

 3.  **Perform ΔΔCq Analysis:**
     -   Click on the **"ΔΔCq Analysis"** tab.
     -   The Reference Gene(s) are automatically inherited.
-    -   Select a single "Target Gene".
-    -   Select the "Base Group (Control)".
-    -   Select one or more "Treatment Group(s)".
+    -   Select a single "Target Gene", the "Base Group (Control)", and one or more "Treatment Group(s)".
     -   Click **"Run ΔΔCq Analysis"**.
-The fold change plot and table will appear.

 4.  **Perform ANOVA and Dunnett's post-hoc:**
     -   Navigate to the **"ΔCq ANOVA (Dunnett's post-hoc)"** tab.
-    -   Select a single "Target Gene".
-    -   Select the "Control Group".
-    -   Select two or more "Treatment Group(s)".
+    -   Select a "Target Gene", the "Control Group", and two or more "Treatment Group(s)".
     -   Click **"Run ANOVA"**.
-The relative expression plot and a table with ANOVA and Dunnett's test results will appear.
     -   Navigate to the **"ΔΔCq ANOVA (Dunnett's post-hoc)"** tab to see the same results visualized as fold change.

 5.  **Download Results:**
-    -   In any tab, use the download buttons to save your results.
+    -   In any analysis tab, use the download buttons and the "Format" selector to save your results as PNG or PDF files.
     -   Use the **"Download Plot Settings"** panel to customize the dimensions and resolution for the "Download Plot" button.

 ## Example Analysis with Sample Data